washu-tag/scout/.github/pull_request_template.md

 [Provide a summary explanation of your changes from a technical perspective.
 More details should be found in your updates to the technical docs.]

 ## Impact
-[Discuss the impact of your changes on the project.]

 ### Security